KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Introducing a second method is a big step in your programming journey, congratulations!

+Example code can be found in the [Classes-Constructors](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Constructors) folder.

 ### Instance Fields

 The [Store.java](https://github.com/keldavis/Java-Practice/blob/master/Foundations/3.%20Classes%20and%20Objects/Classes-Constructors/Store.java) program ends with printing an instance of ```Store```, which looks something like ```Store@6bc7c054```.
 The first part, ```Store```, refers to the class, and the second part ```@6bc7c054``` refers to the instance’s location in the computer’s memory.